AutoViML/featurewiz/README.md

         and 'target'.

     auto_encoders : str or list, default=''
-        Five new options have been added recently to `auto_encoders` (starting in version 0.5.0): `dae`, `vae`, `dae_add`, `vae_add` and `gan`.
+        Five new options have been added recently to `auto_encoders` (starting in version 0.5.0): `DAE`, `VAE`, `DAE_ADD`, `VAE_ADD`, `CNN`, `CNN_ADD` and `GAN`.
 These are deep learning auto encoders (using tensorflow and keras) that can extract the most important patterns in your data and either replace your features or add them as extra features to your data.
 Try them for your toughest ML problems!
+See the notebooks folder for examples.

     ae_options : dict, default={}
         You can provide a dictionary for tuning auto encoders above.
 Supported auto encoders include 'dae',